 The going concern of Santander UK is reliant on preserving a sufficient level of capital and adequately funding the balance sheet.
-In making their going concern assessment in connection with preparing the financial statements, the Directors considered a wide range of information including those associated with climate change, capital position and liquidity and funding profile, stress scenarios, and contingent liabilities, and the reasonably possible changes in trading performance arising from potential economic, market and product developments.
+In making their going concern assessment in connection with preparing the financial statements, the Directors considered a wide range of information similar to that considered as part of their assessment of longer-term viability including Santander UK's business and strategic plans, top and emerging risks, including those associated with climate change, capital position and liquidity and funding profile, stress scenarios, and contingent liabilities, and the reasonably possible changes in trading performance arising from potential economic, market and product developments.
 The Directors' assessment included consideration of the potential impacts arising from higher living costs.